Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \subsection{2D-Plate with center crack}

 This example investigates the capabilities of the ROM approach for problems with multiple geometric parameters.
 For this purpose we employ a 2D plate with center crack under tension.
 The geometry and material properties are adopted from the benchmark in \cite{Agathos2020}.
 Thus, the Young's modulus is $E=100$ and the Poisson's ratio is $\nu=0.3$ under plane strain conditions.
 The plate is subjected to a tensile stress of $\sigma=1$ along the top edge.
 Fig.~\ref{fig:2D plate_center} depicts the geometry and boundary conditions of the problem.
-We impose homogeneous Dirichlet boundary conditions along the bottom edge, that is we fix the displacements in $y$-direction.
+We impose homogeneous Dirichlet boundary conditions along the bottom edge, that is we fix the displacements in $y$-direction while the bottom left corner is fixed in both $x$- and $y$-direction.
 The parameterization of the problem is depicted in Fig.~\ref{fig:2D plate_center}.
 We consider three parameters with the parameter vector $\mu=[\mu_1,\mu_2,\mu_3]$, where the parameter $\mu_1 \in [0.2,0.7]$ represents the coordinates of the center of the crack, $\mu_2 \in [0.15,0.2]$ represents the length of the crack and $\mu_3 \in [-\frac{\pi}{4},\frac{\pi}{4}]$ its orientation as shown in Fig.~\ref{fig:2D plate_center}.
 We remark that the crack is centered at $(\mu_1,\mu_1)=(x_c,y_c)$ and thus moves along one diagonal of the plate.
 The geometry is discretized with $C^2$-continuous B-splines, which yields a total of $\tilde{\mathcal{N}}_{h}=2888$ degrees of freedom.

 Next, we construct a ROM for our problem.
 For this purpose, we employ a training sample of dimension $N_s=1500$ and construct a global reduced basis as a first step.
-Fig.\ref{fig:POD_center} shows the decay of the singular values of the POD.
+Fig.\ref{fig:POD_center} shows the decay of the singular values of the POD for different numbers of clusters.
+Note that the depicted curves refer to the cluster with the highest number of reduced basis functions.
 It can be observed that the dimension of the global ROM is higher and the decay is slower than the previous test cases.
 This is due to the fact that the parameterization is more complex, that is the solution manifold becomes more difficult to approximate with one global reduced basis.
 Nevertheless, localization renders our problem reducible.
 Furthermore, we generate a test sample of dimension $N_t=100$ to perform the error analysis, whose results are illustrated in Fig.\ref{fig:error_center} for different network architectures.